kyma-project/kyma/tools/load-test/README.md

 **slackClientChannelId** |`#channelId`| ID of the Slack channel.
 **loadTestExecutionTimeout** |`30`| Time after which the test execution timeout occurs.
 All the related metrics to be sent to the Slack channel are collected after the timeout.

-You can also define the values of these parameters by running this command:
+You can also define the values of these parameters while running this command:

 ```bash
 ### Test config